Registrar, The Munch Museum

 The Munch Museum opened in May 1963, a hundred years after iconic Norwegian painter Edvard Munch’s birth.
 Located in Tøyen, Oslo, the museum’s collection initially consisted of more than 1,150 paintings, 18,000 prints, 7,700 drawings and watercolors, and 13 sculptures, among other objects; all bequeathed by Munch himself, as well as by his sister Inger, to the City of Oslo.

-Gallery Systems had a chance to catch up with Tine Schmidt Haislund, Registrar at The Munch Museum, about her role in the museum, implementing RFID on the entire collection for location tracking, and managing the upcoming move to a new museum building in Bjørvika, scheduled for the spring of 2020.
+Gallery Systems had a chance to catch up with Tine Schmidt Haislund, Registrar at The Munch Museum, about her role in the museum, implementing RFID on the entire collection for location tracking, and managing the upcoming move to a new museum building in Bjørvika, scheduled for the fall of 2020.

 What is the biggest challenge your team faces on a daily basis?